Viktor Dzerins, Germany, 1946

 - Archive number: Dzerins20250517_0004

-- Tags: European Voluntary Workers Scheme, Migration
+- Tags: European Voluntary Workers Scheme, Latvian community, Migration

 - Decade: 1940s